 1. Use chopped Candy Corn or chopped Candy Bars in place of chocolate chips in cookies or brownies. (or use both as in this recipe for Candy Corn & Chocolate Chip Cookies from Christina Tosi at NYC's Momfuku)

-2. Chopped up Candy and Candy Bars can also be used as toppings for ice cream sundaes or over yoghurt.
+2. Use Candy and Candy Bars can also be used as toppings for ice cream sundaes or over yoghurt.

-3. Freeze it for another time when you get the munchies.
+3. Freeze the candy for another time when you get the munchies.

 4. Make homemade flavored vodka.
 It needs some time to infuse, but experiment with different flavors.